-Found 170 - 180 results of 196 programs matching keyword "scripps institution wind modeling sccoos america's cup exploratorium art miller bay currents sailing marine"
+Found 170 - 180 results of 197 programs matching keyword "scripps institution wind modeling sccoos america's cup exploratorium art miller bay currents sailing marine"

+The Teacher Institute's own food and entertainment maven takes us on a whirlwind tour of our golden city.
+Find out about the cheapest eats, the best place to see Art Deco or to go kayaking, and where to get insulted while you get your sandwich.
+These are Modesto's opinions; they don't represent the Exploratorium or its funders.
 Join Exploratorium staff scientist Charlie Carlson as he continues to examine issues around the Gulf Stream and climate change.
 Exploratorium Producer Mary Miller chats with Marika Holland, Climate Modeler for the National Center for Atmospheric Research.
 Dr. Holland co-authored a recent study projecting that the summer Arctic sea ice could completely disappear by 2040.
 Join Mary Miller in conversation with Mark Serreze, Senior Research Scientist at the National Snow and Ice Data Center, as they discuss recent dramatic decreases in Arctic sea ice and what that means for global climate stability.
 Watch ancient text revealed and read for the first time in a thousand years!
 Archimedes was one of the world's greatest scientific and mathematical minds.
 His thoughts were inscribed on goatskin parchment, but the letters and diagrams were scraped off and written over by Greek monks in the Middle Ages.
 Now, using an intense x-ray beam generated at Stanford University's linear accelerator, some of the original Greek text will be revealed for the first time in the modern world.
 An clip of the Aeolian Landscape exhibit by artist Ned Kahn.
 Blowing air sculpts sand into an ever-changing landscape.
 This special edition of Iron Scence Teacher is part of our celebration of the Teacher Institute's 21st birthday.
 Watch as the best teachers on the planet battle it out for the title of Iron Science Teacher.
 In this zany competition teachers will have ten minutes to create a science activity.
 Watch as the best teachers on the planet battle it out for the title of Iron Science Teacher.
 In this zany competition teachers will have ten minutes to create a science activity.
 This week’s “secret” ingredient: Milk!
 This short preview clip of the larger B-Roll video has footage of the Exploratorium, inside and out, including scenes of children interacting with museum exhibits.
 This wobbly luminescent sculpture by Liz Hickok is both art work and a